binghuan/MyHackerNewsAndroid/README.md

 - Open `MyHackerNewsAndroid` project in Android Studio.
 - Connect an Android device or start an emulator.
 - Click the **Run** button to build and launch the app.

+## How to Run Tests

+You can run the tests for this project using the command line.
+Follow the steps below:

+1. Open a terminal and navigate to the project directory.

+2. To run unit tests, use the following command:
+    ```sh
+    ./gradlew test
+    ```

+3. To run Android instrumented tests, use the following command:
+    ```sh
+    ./gradlew connectedAndroidTest
+    ```

 ## Related Projects
 - MyHackerNews for iOS - https://github.com/binghuan/MyHackerNews